mitrasgit/simple-search-engine/README.md

 ...

 _MAIN_
 Interface with the user, uses a Lexer to tokenize the input an construct the relevant query
-main
-readQuery
-generateOutput

 _LEXER_
 Tokenize a line of input according to the grammar: